Hendrix-CS/csci235/projects/qlearning.md

 * `num_states` - Number of distinct states assigned by `state_func`
 * `target_visits` - Number of visits to a state/action pair required
 to complete the exploration phase
+* `epsilon` - Probability of exploring during the exploitation phase
 * `discount` - Ranges from 0.0 to 1.0, representing how much anticipated
 future rewards are used in updating Q values
 * `rate_constant` - Determines how quickly the learning rate decreases